Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 - [category_name], [item_description]
   * Cleaned for the consistency of every type, e.g. extra “s” or “.” etc and unify the naming of each type
   * 25,040 records were missing, retrieved the records by what are contained in item_description.
 Assign category as “Others” to those cannot be found in the end
-  * contains small genres that are trivial and difficult to comprehend → move [category_name] from small genre to main categories as categorized in Iowa ABD: WHISKEY, TEQUILA, VODKA, GIN, BRANDY, RUM, COCKTAILS/ RTD, CORDIALS/ LIQUEURS, SPECIALTY.
+  * Categories contain sub-genres that are trivial and difficult to comprehend → move [category_name] from small genre to main categories as categorized in Iowa ABD: WHISKEY, TEQUILA, VODKA, GIN, BRANDY, RUM, COCKTAILS/ RTD, CORDIALS/ LIQUEURS, SPECIALTY.
 Reference: [https://shop.iowaabd.com/](https://shop.iowaabd.com/)

     For those that are not categorized as above or not listed, assign to “OTHERS”